Hayley Bowden: International career

 Bowden scored on her Football Ferns debut, a 15–0 victory over Samoa on 7 April 2003, and represented New Zealand at the 2007 FIFA Women's World Cup finals in China, where they lost to Brazil 0–5, Denmark (0–2) and China (0–2).

 Bowden was also included in the New Zealand squad for the 2008 Summer Olympics where they drew with Japan (2–2) before losing to Norway (0–1) and Brazil (0–4).

 Bowden earned her 50th cap for New Zealand in a 3–0 win over Scotland as they progressed to the Cyprus Cup final on 1 March 2010, becoming only the fourth New Zealand woman to reach the milestone.

 She went on to surpass Wendi Henderson's record for New Zealand women's international appearances when she earned her 65th cap against Colombia on 19 June 2011.
 She returned to the national team after giving birth to a son, only to announce her retirement from international football on 11 May 2015.
 She finished her career with 92 caps and 10 goals for New Zealand.

 In the 2016 New Year Honours, Bowden was appointed a Member of the New Zealand Order of Merit for services to football.

+International goals

 Personal life

 Bowden's partner is New Zealand rugby union player Daniel Bowden.
 She accompanied him when he left New Zealand to join London Irish.